tokenika/eoside/README.md

 # EOSIDE - an Integrated Development Environment for EOSIO smart-contracts

 EOSIDE organizes the workflow of development process for [EOSIO](https://eos.io/) smart-contracts.
-It leverages the functionality of [EOSFactory](https://eosfactory.io/) and it's implemented as a [Visual Studio Code](https://code.visualstudio.com/) (VSC) extension.
+It leverages the functionality of [EOSFactory](https://eosfactory.io/).
+EOSIDE is implemented as a [Visual Studio Code](https://code.visualstudio.com/) (VSC) extension.

 EOSIDE has the following features: